sagieppel/Recognition-of-materials-in-transparent-vessel-using-fully-convolutional-neural-networks/README.md

 #### Thanks
-I would like to thank Alexandra Emanuel and  Mor Bismuth for their work on labeling of the dataset.
-I also like to thank the creators of the Youtube channels NileRed, NurdeRage and ChemPlayer for allowing the use of frames from their videos for creating this dataset.
+The images in the data set was labeled by Mor bisumuth and alexandra Emanual.
+Images were taken with premission from Youtube channels NileRed, NurdeRage and ChemPlayer.

 ## Links
 If the vessel region is already known and used as input for the net see: